What German Gigafactory neighbors make of Tesla's Elon Musk | DW | 03.09.2020

 Grünheide resident Steffen Seiler says the Gigafactory is a good thing and will give the region a boost

 "I don't even receive a mobile phone signal at my place," Seiler says.
-Just like in many other regions in Germany's east, technology infrastructure is scarce.
-Now Elon Musk is in the region — the man who sends satellites into space for wireless internet.
+Now, Elon Musk is in the region — the man who sends satellites into space for wireless internet.
 For some here he's like a long-awaited savior.

 Seiler is 54 years old, in early retirement.
 He hopes to be able to sell some of the family land only a few kilometers away for residential use for future Tesla employees.
 But the protesters in his village have blocked such deals until now.
 "I can't stand it," Seiler says.